simonmichael/hledger/hledger/hledger.m4.md

 m4_dnl Scripts/programs in other languages can't do this, but they can use hledger's m4_dnl command-line interface, or output formats like CSV or JSON.

-You can run add-on commands using hledger, much like built-in commands:
+You can run add-on commands using hledger, much like built-in commands.
+Eg `hledger ui --watch`.
-`hledger ADDONCMD [-- ADDONCMDOPTS] [ADDONCMDARGS]`.
-But note the double hyphen argument, required before add-on-specific options.
-Eg: `hledger ui -- --watch` or `hledger web -- --serve`.
-If this causes difficulty, you can always run the add-on directly, without using `hledger`:
-`hledger-ui --watch` or `hledger-web --serve`.
+(Before hledger 1.50, an `--` argument was needed before addon-specific options; this is no longer needed.)
+You can also run add-ons directly: `hledger-ui --watch`.

 # Options